tinacms/tina.io/content/docs/reference/content-api/data-layer.md

 ### Webhook Failures

-In rare circumstances, the GitHub Webhook connecting your repository to Tina Cloud may be disrupted.
+In rare circumstances, the GitHub webhook connecting your repository to Tina Cloud may be disrupted.
 If the webhook does not execute, Tina Cloud may become out of sync with your GitHub repository.

 Use the [Refresh Webhooks](/docs/tina-cloud/dashboard/projects/#refresh-webhooks) button to re-initialize the webhook.